-The My Disney Experience app has been extremely helpful to Walt Disney World guests, and now Tokyo Disney Resort is getting some similar technology.
+The My Disney Experience app has been beneficial to Walt Disney World Guests, and now Tokyo Disney Resort is getting some similar technology.

-Oriental Land, the owner of Tokyo Disney Resort, plans to launch a smartphone app sometime in the fiscal year 2018.
-The new app allows customers to buy tickets, make hotel and restaurant reservations, navigate with park maps, and view estimated wait times.
+Oriental Land, the owner of Tokyo Disney Resort, planned to launch a smartphone app sometime in 2018.
+The new app allows customers to buy tickets, make hotel and restaurant reservations, navigate Park maps, and view estimated wait times.
 It will be compatible with a smartphone-based e-ticket system introduced this week at the parks.

 When it launches, the app will only be available in Japanese.
 Other language options for international visitors will be added at a later date.

 Oriental Land also plans to collect data on user activity within the Park to help develop new services in the future.